danielrainer/fish-shell/CONTRIBUTING.rst

 -  Rust - when in doubt, try rustup
 -  CMake
 -  PCRE2 (headers and libraries) - optional, this will be downloaded if missing
--  gettext (only the msgfmt tool) - optional, for translation support
+-  gettext - optional, for some tests and to update/create PO files for localization.
 -  Sphinx - optional, to build the documentation

 Of course not everything is required always - if you just want to contribute something to the documentation you'll just need Sphinx,